 Zip ‘N Slip has eight snow tubing lanes that can run more than 800 feet long in optimal snow conditions.
 How long is that in terms of flying down on a tube?
 About 20 seconds!
 It’s really fast, especially in colder weather.

-My kids – ages 13 and 9 – had a blast at this snow tubing park and it was well worth the drive up there.
-The owner is really nice and has owned the property for more than a decade.
-He initially wanted to build a hotel and shopping center on the property but ended up having so much fun with the snow tubing park that he kept the fun winter activity as it was and updated the park and equipment.
+My kids – ages 13 and 9 – had a blast at this snow tubing park, and it was well worth the drive up there.
+The owner, Andy, is really nice and has owned the property for more than a decade.
+He initially wanted to build a hotel and shopping center on the property, but ended up having so much fun with the snow tubing park that he kept the fun winter activity as it was and just updated the park and equipment!

 There are eight snow tubing lanes.
 At least there were when we went.
-Because of weather and snow-making abilities, this can definitely change each season or each week or month even as the park is able to create the snow needed for the hill.
-Or if they just get a ton of snow through Mother Nature, then it’s even more fun.
-It is always a good idea to check the social media pages or website of any seasonal activity before you head out to ascertain the conditions of the park.
+Because of weather and snow-making abilities, this can definitely change each season, or each week, or month, as the park is able to create the snow needed for the hill.
+If you get to go when there is natural snow, then it’s even more fun.
+It is always a good idea to visit the social media pages or website of any seasonal activity before you head out to check out the current conditions.

 Tubing at Zip ‘N Slip